What to Expect on Your Glider Ride Over Vancouver Island

 Landing: Smoother Than You Think

 Many first-timers worry about landing, but glider landings are typically very smooth.
-Think of it as a gentle settling onto the grass runway rather than a dramatic touchdown.
+Think of it as a gentle settling onto the runway rather than a dramatic touchdown.
 Our instructors have performed thousands of landings and know exactly how to make it comfortable for passengers.

 After Your Flight: The Soaring Smile